MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/manage-updates-baselines-microsoft-defender-antivirus.md

 > Microsoft Defender Antivirus: KB2267602
 > System Center Endpoint Protection: KB2461484

 The cloud-delivered protection is always on and requires an active connection to the Internet to function, while the security intelligence updates occur on a scheduled cadence (configurable via policy).
-See the [Utilize Microsoft cloud-provided protection in Microsoft Defender Antivirus](utilize-microsoft-cloud-protection-microsoft-defender-antivirus.md) topic for more details about enabling and configuring cloud-provided protection.
+See [Use Microsoft cloud-provided protection in Microsoft Defender Antivirus](utilize-microsoft-cloud-protection-microsoft-defender-antivirus.md) for more details about enabling and configuring cloud-provided protection.

 Engine updates are included with the security intelligence updates and are released on a monthly cadence.